PlasticRanger

 71 – 159 (20)

-PAI or polyamide-imide, also known as (Torlon®), is high-impact strength, stiff, and tough plastic material that can remain dimensionally stable in elevated temperatures in which other thermoplastics lose their mechanical properties.
-Parts made from PAI will show high impact strength and high compression and tensile strength, ensuring good mechanical loading capability.
+PAI or polyamide-imide, also known as (Torlon®), is high-impact strength, stiff, and rigid plastic material that can remain dimensionally stable in elevated temperatures where other thermoplastics lose their mechanical properties.
+Parts made from PAI will show high impact strength, compression, and tensile strength, ensuring good mechanical loading capability.

-Torlon® is also known for its high thermal stability, good chemical resistance and supreme wear properties in temperature up to 275°C., good machinability, excellent heat defecation temperature, excellent coefficient of thermal expansion, and outstanding tribological and wear performance.
+Torlon® is also known for its high thermal stability, good chemical resistance, and supreme wear properties in temperatures up to 275°C., good machinability, excellent heat defecation temperature, excellent coefficient of thermal expansion, and outstanding tribological and wear performance.

 PAI is generally found in aerospace components, semiconductor machinery, and pump and valve parts.